Custom uploader

 {json:files[0].url}

-You can use XPath to parse URL from XML response.
+You can use XPath to parse a URL from an XML response.

 Syntax: